FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/pkcs11/README.md

 Objects with label **PKCS11_TEST_LABEL_DEVICE_PRIVATE_KEY_FOR_TLS**, **PKCS11_TEST_LABEL_DEVICE_PUBLIC_KEY_FOR_TLS** and **PKCS11_TEST_LABEL_DEVICE_CERTIFICATE_FOR_TLS** will be erased during the test if any one of **PKCS11_TEST_GENERATE_KEYPAIR_SUPPORT** and **PKCS11_TEST_GENERATE_KEYPAIR_SUPPORT** is enabled.

-## 3. Prerequisites For PKCS11 Test
+## 3. Prerequisites For PKCS #11 Test
-The PKCS11 tests assume the tested platform already has the following components integrated.
+The PKCS #11 tests assume the tested platform already has the following components integrated.
-* **The PKCS11 APIs subset implementation**<br>
+* **The PKCS #11 APIs subset implementation**<br>
     The implementation should support the APIs list in this [section](#1-introduction).
 * **corePKCS11**<br>
-    The utilities in corePKCS11 are used in PKCS11 test.
+    The utilities in corePKCS #11 are used in PKCS #11 test.
 The software based mock implementation is up to developer's implementation choice.
 * **MbedTLS**<br>
-    MbedTLS is required to verify the result of the PKCS11 implementation.
+    MbedTLS is required to verify the result of the PKCS #11 implementation.
 * **Unity test framework**<br>
-    PKCS11 test make use of the Unity test framework.
+    PKCS #11 test make use of the Unity test framework.
 Reference the [website](https://github.com/ThrowTheSwitch/Unity) for integration guide.

 ## 4. Source Code Organization
-The tree only lists the required files to run the PKCS11 test.
+The tree only lists the required files to run the PKCS #11 test.
 ```
 ./FreeRTOS-Libraries-Integration-Tests/
 ├── config_template